icirova/hotel-lovecky-zamecek/Readme.md

 ### Docker

 The application is containerized using Docker.
-The image is available on Docker Hub.
+The image is available on Docker Hub and supports both AMD64 (x86_64) and ARM64 architectures, making it compatible with regular PCs, Apple Silicon Macs, and ARM-based devices like Raspberry Pi.

 To run the container locally:
 ```bash